GFD responds to deep-seated fire in Tamuning

 Guam EPA officials were taking photos and making assessments.

-Toves said the goal is to find a contractor to help clear out the area, and to possibly discontinue using it as a staging area.
+Toves said the goal is to find a contractor to help clear the area.